shanwc1972/PWA-Text-Editor/README.md

 J.A.T.E essentially only services the one note.
 Saving your note requires that the application loses focus in order to do so.
 In other words, you need to click off the body of the application in order for your note to be saved.

-Once you have doe so, your note is, however, stored within the IndexedDB Database.
+Once you have do so, your note is, however, stored within the IndexedDB Database.
 Hence your note will not be lost if you close your browser, or the app itself.

 The IndexedDB 'backend' though, does service the methods of GET and PUT.
 In principle, application development tools such a Insomnia and Postman can employ those methods using this app, although the utility of such would be minimal.